deejoe/presentations/foss-intro/src/foss-intro.rst

 .. image:: images/Screenshot_from_2017-10-17_15-24-23-osd-small.png

-.. note:: One of many ways of trying to explicitly describe freedoms.
+.. note:: A much longer list, of 10 instead of 4.
+One of many ways of trying to explicitly describe freedoms.
 For
           now, want to focus on a couple of points here.

 ----